MSH/PViMS-2/README.md

 ﻿<img src="Logos/SIAPS_Name%2BUSAID.Horz.png" width="150"> &nbsp;&nbsp; <img src="Logos/MSH_4c.png" width="75">

-# PViMS
+# PViMS 2.0
 The SIAPS Program is funded by the U.S. Agency for International Development (USAID) under cooperative agreement AID-OAA-A-11-00021 and implemented by Management Sciences for Health.
 The information provided on this web site is not official U.S. Government information and does not represent the views or positions of the U.S. Agency for International Development or the U.S. Government.

-Visit http://dc-cpm-pvimsdemo.msh.org/ to try a demo version of the software.
-You may login with the name of User and the password of User123!
+Visit pvimstest.msh.org to try a demo version of the software.
+You may login with the name of AdminUser and the password of AdminUser2*

 Disclaimer of warranties and limitation of liability